Kingsboro Forest Bioblitz

 Become a citizen scientist!
-Join NCC as we identify plants and animals in the Kingsboro Forest Nature Reserve.
-Everyone is welcome a – NCC staff, partners, and experienced naturalists will be available to help guide participants through the species identification process, including how to use iNaturalist, a smartphone application used to identify species.
+Join NCC and Nature PEI as we identify plants and animals in the Kingsboro Forest Nature Reserve.
+Everyone is welcome a – NCC staff, Nature PEI staff, and experienced naturalists will be available to help guide participants through the species identification process, including how to use iNaturalist, a smartphone application used to identify species.

 Participants are also welcome to use the Eastern Kings Community Centre to gather, discuss findings, and use dissecting scopes, hand lenses, and identification guides during the event.

 If you’d like to carpool to the event, please click here to add your car or join a ride going to the event.